urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 Civilization, a wise man once said, is the set of events you can block on.
 What's happening here is not in principle difficult at all.
-It is pretty hard to do, however, if your revision control system is not in intimate proximity to your process table.
+It is pretty hard to do, however, if your revision control system is not in intimate proximity to your scheduler.

 It would be difficult, we feel, to argue that this isn't cool.
 But one could argue that it's just a party trick.

-#1.6 Internal I/O#

-Lorem ipsum.

-#1.7 Networking#
+But once your revision control system and your scheduler are jammed into one phone booth... why not jam networking in there too?
+Perhaps they'll all fsck, and produce some interesting triple bastard?

+#1.6 Network revision control#

 Arvo is the OS.
 Urbit is the network.
 In theory you could write an Urbit client that wasn't Arvo, though it's hard to see why.